jessicarush/git-notes/README.md

 git checkout origin/master
 git checkout -b CP-123-wip
 git branch -u origin/master
+# or (haven't tried this yet... it should push the branch and normal pushes go there)
+git push -u origin CP-123-wip
 ```

 Do work and commit as much as you want (no pushing unless you want a backup), then: